jotasprout/Pop-Rock-PHP/README.md

 At present, this is my only line graph.
 Purpose is to compare artists' popularity scores using album release dates as "years."

 ## Back End
-* Hope to make all PHP strictly back-end
+* Eventually, all PHP will be strictly back-end
+* Cron jobs collect Spotify Web API data regularly and store it in my database

 ## Status
 Active.